zold-io/zold/README.md

   * Public RSA key of the wallet owner

 The ledger includes transactions, one per line.
-Each transaction line contains fiels separated by a semi-colon:
+Each transaction line contains fields separated by a semi-colon:

   * Transaction ID, an unsigned 16-bit integer
   * Date, in ISO 8601 format